alist-org/docs/docs/guide/drivers/lanzou.md

+## **error message**

+Use cookie type or account type to add prompt `not find file page param` error because lanzou changed the domain name

+- Solution: It is recommended to use account type to add
+   - Change the sharing link to `https://wwop.lanzoul.com` and save it.
+If it still doesn't work, refresh the lower right corner.
+   - lanzoul will also make changes in the future

 ## **Fill in instructions**

 1. **Acount mode**: Type selects `account`, fill in` account` and `password` options, and the `root folder ID` (the default is all files of the root directory)